 MultiPod® is a unique demountable ‘drop in’ body system designed by Primetech to be used in any 4 x 4 utility style vehicle.
 This means that should a service have vehicles of this type within their fleet then these vehicles can easily be brought into service to fill the role of Collaborative Response/Initial Response Vehicles.
 MultiPod® presents a real opportunity to bring significant financial savings to any Authority considering the introduction of CRV's/IRV's into hard-to-reach or remote locations.

-The MultiPod® COBRA is a brand-new concept which has been built on Primetech’s successful frame unit used in the MultiPod®.
-MultiPod® COBRA provides both high pressure lance and misting firefighting options.
+The MultiPod® Ultra Compact COBRA is a brand-new concept which has been built on Primetech’s successful frame unit used in the MultiPod®.
+MultiPod® Ultra Compact COBRA provides both high pressure lance and misting firefighting options.
 It retains the same water carrying and firefighting capability as the standard COBRA system.
 However, it now has the benefit of a substantial reduction in weight, with the same 7-8 minutes of operation, therefore enhancing the speed and flexibility of a lighter weight device on utility vehicles.

 MultiNet, is a range of portable, self-contained, incident ground communications solutions designed to meet the growing demands for cost effective, interoperable and flexible incident management communications.
 Additions to the Satellite broadband packages offered by Primetech include the XTAR high-throughput X-band space segment that offers dedicated, non pre-emptible service and new occasional user services via the Thor 7 Ka-Band service.

 A further addition to the MultiNet range of products is the award winning HD Body Worn camera system, on show exclusively with Primetech, which captures video, audio and still images while on the move, and boasts a wide-range of best-in-class functionality.